mattermost/docs/source/manage/mmctl-command-line-tool.rst

 - Report mmctl issues to Mattermost using the link provided when unhandled errors and exceptions are encountered.
 - Interactive user confirmations.

-For more information on what's new in mmctl for Mattermost v6.0, see the `Mattermost v6.0 mmctl Demo video <https://www.youtube.com/watch?v=zITNaPWP-80>`_.
+For more information on what's new in mmctl for Mattermost v6.0, see the `Mattermost v6.0 mmctl demo video <https://www.youtube.com/watch?v=zITNaPWP-80>`_.

 .. raw:: html